LASER-UMASS/cs520/tictactoe/README.md

 1. After building the project (i.e., running `ant`), run the following command in the tictactoe folder:
    `java -cp bin RowGameApp`
+2.To undo a move, press the "Undo" button on the game board.
+This will undo the last move made by the player.
+The game board will be updated to show the previous state of the game.
 ### How to clean up (from Terminal):

 1. Run `ant clean` to clean the project (i.e., delete all generated files).

+Note: The undo feature is only available for the player's moves and not for the computer's moves.